Rising CO2 levels may cut nutrient levels in crops, study finds

 The researchers said these findings point to one of the most important health threats shown to be linked to climate change.

-Dr. Samuel Myers of the Harvard School of Public Health, who led the study published May 7 in Nature, said there already is a significant public health problem in parts of the world due to inadequate intake of zinc and iron.
+Dr. Samuel Myers of the Harvard School of Public Health, who led the study published in the journal Nature, said there already is a significant public health problem in parts of the world due to inadequate intake of zinc and iron.

 Myers noted that inadequate zinc intake affects the immune system and makes people more vulnerable to premature death from maladies like malaria, pneumonia and diarrhea.
 Myers said iron deficiency is linked to increases in maternal mortality, anemia, reductions in IQ and reduced work productivity.